 Shareholders in companies listed on London’s main market received a record £110.5bn in dividend payments during 2019, up 10.7% compared to the previous year, according to latest analysis by Link Asset Services.

 Whether you invest in individual shares, funds, or a combination of these, the decision to reinvest income from your investments, will, of course, depend on your personal circumstances.
 You’ll also need to consider whether you want to increase your investment in a particular company or fund simply because you received a dividend from it.
 You might decide you’d prefer to invest dividends elsewhere in the hope of achieving returns.

 Reinvesting dividends or interest may seem a logical approach to help your investments grow if, for example, you already have enough income from your job, and you’re saving for a financial goal which is many years away, such as retirement.

 If, however, you need a bit of extra income each month to supplement either your salary or pensions, taking the dividends or interest from your investments as cash could prove invaluable.

-Remember that like the value of the investments that produce them, dividends and interest payments can fall as well as rise, and past performance, including past dividend payments, should not be relied on as a guide to what could happen in future.
+Remember that like the value of the investments that produce them, dividends and interest payments can fall as well as rise, and past performance, including past dividend payments, shouldn't be relied on as a guide to what could happen in future.